FHV310 Participatory Approaches in Public Health Work

 This course starts in the August block and has evaluation in the Autumn parallel.

 M-FOL / M-FOL-DEL

-Introduction to participatory approaches in research and practices to promote public health.
+Introduction to participatory approaches in research and practice to promote public health.
 Participatory approaches are based on a critical epistemological perspective and aim to change, release and strengthen health resources.
-Examples of participatory approaches that students get exposed to are participation, co-creation, strength-based approaches, formative dialog-based research, action research, photovoice, concept mapping, system thinking, SWOT analysis, etc. It will also be emphasized how participatory approaches are part of evaluation methods in public health work more generally.
+Examples of participatory approaches that students get to know are participation, co-creation, strength-based approaches, formative dialog-based research, action research, photovoice, concept mapping, system thinking, SWOT analysis, etc. It will also be emphasized how participatory approaches are part of evaluation methods in public health work more generally.
 Students will work with practical projects in groups commissioned by local community actors, based on participatory approaches.
 They will write a report to the local community actors where the practical project is described and discussed in light of relevant theory.

 After completing the course, the student should have acquired knowledge of various participatory approaches in research and practice in public health work, such as formative dialog-based research, action research and co-creation.

 Students will have developed skills in both written and oral communication and facilitating projects in public health work based on participatory approaches.

 The student should have developed competence in participatory approaches in public health work, such as formative dialog-based research, and participation and co-creation as methods.
 Furthermore, they must have developed expertise in applying theory of participatory approaches in practice, collaborating across professions, actors and roles in public health work, applying a holistic approach in public health work, being critical and constructive of attitudes and values in public health work, and being able to communicate and facilitate projects in public health work.